Arman170616/Capstone-Project-An-End-to-End-ITS-Application/README.md

 ### Response Format

-The API will respond with a JSON object containing the predicted congestion level as a numeric value:
+The API responds with JSON containing the predicted congestion level:

 - \`0\` for low congestion
 - \`1\` for medium congestion